SuperUserNameMan/SDL2-php-ffi/README.md

 - C preprocessor macros are converted into PHP as public static methods accessible using `SDL::MY_MACRO_NAME( $A , $B )` ;
 - C processor const and C enums that use complex preprocessor macro are converted into PHP as public static arrays.
 Example : ` public static $PIXELFORMAT = []; `.
 They are initialised using a private static functions (ex: `_init_SDL_PixelFormatEnum()`) which are all called at once by ` SDL::SDL() `.
 - a `__callStatic()` method is used to call C function using FFI.
 Example : `` SDL::Init( SDL::INIT_VIDEO ); `` ;
 - it is possible to override a C function by adding a ` public static function ` with the same name into the class.
-This can be used to simply the C API and the usage of FFI.
+This can be used to simplify the C API and the usage of FFI.
 Example : ` SDL::GetWindowSize( $window ) ` will return a PHP array containing ` [ $w , $h ] `.

 ## How to use :